 Getting Started

-Create your Oracle Database 23ai Free instance
+Create your Oracle AI Database 26ai Free instance

 OGMA accepts the result set from SQL graph query (returned nodes, edges, and their properties) in JSON format only.
 The transformation to JSON relies on the DBMS_GVT PL/SQL package available on GitHub.
+The package and a PL/SQL helper function, CUST_SQLGRAPH_JSON, are created upon the creation of the Oracle Database container.
+(See the scripts in this folder).

 GVT is the abbreviation for Graph Visualization Toolkit.
-Details are available in:

 Retrieve your nodes/edges from the database in Node.js

-npm i oracledb @linkurious/ogma @linkurious/ogma-oracle-parser
+npm i oracledb @linkurious/ogma @linkurious/ogma-oracle-parserCreate your DB connection:

 const connectString = host + ":" + port + "/" + service;